 Check out the Wyndham's Theatre Seating Plan here.

-Arriving Soon at Wyndham's Theatre London
+Now Playing at Wyndham's Theatre London

 Tom Stoppard, considered to be greatest British playwright of the 20th and 21st centuries, has penned Leopoldstadt.
 Stoppard has won numerous accolades during his playwright career including the Olivier Award, an Academy Award, and several Tony Awards.
 The play is also held responsible for reuniting director Patrick Maber with Sonia Friedman Productions (who are known for Mean Girls and The Book of Mormon).
 Patrick Marber has been a longtime Tom Stoppard collaborator and is expected to bring the essence of the play in brilliant fashion.